msu-denver/Binary-Bin-Character-Bank/scrum/sprint_template.md

 should do a d&d charcater databank where users can login and store characters and they can share the charcaters in the system.
 Steve decided that would be a a better opiton, Kalia and Moheaed agreed taht we liked teh idea.
 So all four of us decided to work on the project.

+What did I do yesterday to help the team?

+Malachi, Steve: We started by talking about ideas we have for our team to build for our project

+What will I do today to help the team?

+Malachi: I will start by writing code and planing out the project for our charcater bank.

+Do I see any impediment that prevents me to make progress?

+ Malachi, Steve, Kalia, Mohamed: We pretty were plannign things out and had 2 diifferent ideas on what to build but we agreed on what we should make.
 # Daily Scrums

 ## 11/26